 REQUIRED: Why is your protocol significant?
 OR What key questions can this method help answer?

-: The Automated Bonding Evaluation System is the only test of wood adhesive bond strength that can provide information on the kinetics of cure of the adhesive.[1].
+Chuck Frihart: The Automated Bonding Evaluation System is the only test of wood adhesive bond shear strength that can provide information on the kinetics of cure of the adhesive.[1].

-INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera
+INTERVIEW: Chuck says the statement above in an interview-style shot, looking slightly off-camera

 REQUIRED: What is the main advantage of this technique?

-: This testing method has been very helpful in understanding the strength development of wood adhesives because it is much faster than other test methods and easy to use.[1].
+Chuck Frihart: This testing method has been very helpful in understanding the strength development of wood adhesives because it is much faster than other test methods and easy to use.[1].

-INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera
+INTERVIEW: Chuck says the statement above in an interview-style shot, looking slightly off-camera

 OPTIONAL: Do the implications of this technique extend toward the therapy (or diagnosis) of a particular disease, disability, or challenge?
 How so?

-: No.[1].
+Chuck Frihart: No.[1].

-INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera
+INTERVIEW: Chuck says the statement above in an interview-style shot, looking slightly off-camera

 OPTIONAL: Are there any specific areas of research that this method could provide insight into?
 OR Can this method be applied to any other systems?

-: This testing method can be applied to other adhesive systems, if it would be helpful to determine the strength of the adhesive, perhaps with different substrates.
+Chuck Frihart: This testing method can be applied to other adhesive systems, if it would be helpful to determine the strength of the adhesive, perhaps with different substrates.
 [1].

-INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera
+INTERVIEW: Chuck says the statement above in an interview-style shot, looking slightly off-camera

 OPTIONAL: How would you expect an individual who has never performed this technique to struggle?
 Do you have any advice to offer to somebody who is trying this technique for the first time?

-: I would not expect an individual who has never performed this technique to struggle.
+Linda Lorenz: I would not expect an individual who has never performed this technique to struggle.
 It is very easy to learn.[1].

-INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera
+INTERVIEW: Linda says the statement above in an interview-style shot, looking slightly off-camera

 OPTIONAL: Why is visual demonstration of this method critical?

-: It is always easier to learn to do something by watching someone do it rather than reading about how to do it.[1].
+Linda Lorenz: It is always easier to learn to do something by watching someone do it rather than reading about how to do it.[1].

-INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera
+INTERVIEW: Linda says the statement above in an interview-style shot, looking slightly off-camera

 Introduction of Demonstrator on Camera